 \section{Acknowledgements}

 We thank A. Black-Schaffer, A. Vishwanath, S. Whitsitt, Y. You and A. F. Young for helpful discussions.
-S.C was supported by the U.S. DOE, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 through the Scientific Discovery through Advanced Computing (SciDAC) program (KC23DAC Topological and Correlated Matter via Tensor Networks and Quantum Monte Carlo), and the U.S. DOE, Office of Science, Office of Advanced Scientific Computing Research, under the Accelerated Research in Quantum Computing (ARQC) program via N.Y.
+S.C. and M.Z. were supported by the ARO through the MURI program (grant number W911NF-17-1-0323).
+S.C. also acknowledges support from the U.S. DOE, Office of Science, Office of Advanced Scientific Computing Research, under the Accelerated Research in Quantum Computing (ARQC) program via N.Y.
 Yao.
-M.Z. was supported by the U.S. DOE, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division, under Contract No. DE-AC02-05CH11231, within the van der Waals Heterostructures Program (KCWF16).
+T.W. and M.Z. were supported by the U.S. DOE, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division, under Contract No. DE-AC02-05CH11231, within the van der Waals Heterostructures Program (KCWF16).
 E.B. was supported by the European Research Council (ERC) under grant HQMAT (Grant Agreement No.~817799), by the Israel-USA Binational Science Foundation (BSF), and by a Research grant from Irving and Cherna Moskowitz.

-\emph{Note added-} Recently, we became aware of another study of isospin fluctuation-mediated superconductivity in RTG \cite{Levitov}.
-Since this paper was submitted, several more studies of unconventional superconductivity in RTG have been posted \cite{Guinea,Roy,Yizhuang}.

 \onecolumngrid